chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: main - cliff crushers tier 4
+Last thing completed ::: jason - silicon arc smelter

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- jason - silicone arc smelter
 - jason - thorium extractor
 - jason - titanium lead solar panels (less effective than standard solar panels because silicon is not allowed)